harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

 ```

 As you can tell from the function signatues, `>>` and `<<` combine two functions into one.
 Their
-definitions show this in more abstract way.
+definitions show this in a more abstract way.

 ```elm
 (<<) : (b -> c) -> (a -> b) -> (a -> c)